 - Due to the difficulties of having a dog work around distractions, we place our professionally trained dogs in homes where they will be the only dog.
 An exception to this may be a retired Hearing Dog, Autism Assistance Dog or Program Assistance Dog.

-- Typically, Hearing Dogs are placed with children over the age of sixteen.
+- Typically, Hearing Dogs are placed with children over the age of 18.
 This is determined on a case by case basis.
 We base this decision on the child’s ability to take on the tasks required to care for and consistently work with the dog (see below).

 - You will be required to attend obedience training classes or hire a private obedience trainer as prescribed by your Dogs for the Deaf Trainer.